Integral period relations and congruences: Congruence ideals associated to classical cuspforms

 \begin{itemize} \item[(Min${}_E)$] $\rho_f|_{\Gamma_E}$ is a minimal deformation lift of $\overline \rho_f|_{\Gamma_E}$: for any place $v$ of $E$ dividing $N$, if $\ord_\ell(N)=1$, we assume $\overline{\rho}_f\vert_{I_v}\neq 1$ and If $\ord_v(N)>1$, we assume that the reduction induces an isomorphism ${\rho}_f(I_v)\cong\overline{\rho}_f(I_v)$ and the latter group acts irreducibly on $k^2$. \end{itemize}

 We simply write $(\Min)$ if $E=\Q$.
-The following assumptions will be in force throughout the paper as it will be used to apply a result of Cornut-Vatsal and its generalization by Chida-Hsieh. \begin{itemize} \item[(CV)] There exists a prime $\ell$ such that the restriction of $\overline \rho_f|_{\Gamma_{\Q_\ell}}$ to a decomposition subgroup at $\ell$ is indecomposable. \end{itemize} For example, the condition (CV) holds if there is a prime $\ell$ such that $\ord_\ell(N)=1$ and $(\Min)$ holds at $\ell$.
+The following assumptions will be in force throughout the paper as it will be used to apply a result of Cornut-Vatsal and its generalization by Chida-Hsieh. \begin{itemize} \item[(CV)] There exists a prime $\ell$ such that the restriction of $\overline \rho_f|_{\Gamma_{\Q_\ell}}$ to a decomposition subgroup at $\ell$ is indecomposable.
+If there is a prime $q|N$ such that $q^2|N$ and $q\equiv -1\pmod p$, then we assume that $\overline{\rho}_f$ restricted to the Inertia subgroup at $q$ is irreducible.